 You are looking at Forest City.
 Maybe you attended a sales gallery session in Singapore or Shenzhen.
 Maybe you saw the aerial rendering of the four islands and the Country Garden branding.
 Maybe a family member bought in and tells you the appreciation story.

 This post is not an attack on Forest City.
-It is the 12-cost math the sales gallery never walked you through — and three real foreigner-eligible Johor condos in our directory that clear the same math for less money.
+It is the 12-cost math the sales gallery never walked you through, and an honest look at where the foreigner-eligible Iskandar condos that clear the same math actually sit.

 The sales gallery version

 A typical Forest City 2-bedroom condo in the mid-range sub-projects (Golf Hotel, Cove, Island A residential) is marketed to foreign buyers in the RM 900,000 to RM 1.3 million range for mid-rise units.
-The public PropertyGuru and iProperty rental listings for comparable Forest City 2-bedroom units sit around RM 2,000 to RM 3,000 per month — when they can be rented at all.
+The public listing portals rental listings for comparable Forest City 2-bedroom units sit around RM 2,000 to RM 3,000 per month, when they can be rented at all.
 Occupancy is the single most-discussed risk by actual owners in the development.

 The narrative IS wrong about dismissing monthly cashflow as secondary.
 Cashflow is what pays the mortgage while you wait for appreciation.
 Negative monthly cashflow compounds into tens of thousands of ringgit out of pocket per year, every year you hold.